brianhigh/brfss/sleep_duration.md

 ![](sleep_duration_files/figure-html/unnamed-chunk-7-1.png)\

 The shading and bins are not exactly the same as the figure in the journal article, but they are very similar.

-We probably did not "age-adjust" in the same way.
+We did *not* "age-adjust" in the same way that the authors described:

+> The age-adjusted prevalence and 95% confidence interval (CI) of the recommended healthy sleep duration (≥7 hours) was calculated by state and selected characteristics, and adjusted to the 2000 projected U.S. population aged ≥18 years.

+We mearly took the mean of the prevelance of each age level by state, without taking into account any other "selected characteristics" or the "2000 projected U.S. population".